COVID-19 Updates and Reminders

 State of the State

-The state has moved away from PCR testing at some sites in favor of distribution of rapid antigen tests to more quickly identify positive results, state officials said.
-More information about how to make an appointment and when to take the various types of tests is available on the state’s COVID-19 testing website and Middlebury’s COVID-19 Testing and Reporting Instructions.
+Dr. Levine emphasized the importance of getting tested when symptoms appear.
+Information about how to make an appointment for a test and when to take the various types of tests is available on the state’s COVID-19 testing website and Middlebury’s COVID-19 Testing and Reporting Instructions.

-Thank you for your attention to these updates.
+Thank you for following these updates.
 Should you have questions, please write to COVIDInfo@middlebury.edu.

 Chief Health Officer and College Physician